sagemath/trac_to_gh/Issue 240.md

 # Issue 240: in notebook when refresh browser or first get page cell update list isn't sent out with running cells

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/240

 Original creator: was